Novel print processes

 The world’s resources are under increasing strain from human consumption.
 So much so that our plastic-producing habits are swamping the oceans while our health systems struggle to cope.
 The solution?
 A highly engineered approach that will scale up efforts to recycle, reuse and reduce.

 From wearable technology that will give people the power to monitor their health, to futuristic composite materials that will make transport more environmentally sustainable, researchers at UWE Bristol are on the case.
-Dr Nazmul Karim, Associate Professor for Novel Print Processes and Materials at the Centre for Fine Print Research (CFPR), is leading the charge, working with material scientists, textile designers and composite material manufacturers from across the UK.
+Dr Nazmul Karim, Associate Professor for Novel Print Processes and Materials at the Centre for Print Research (CFPR), is leading the charge, working with material scientists, textile designers and composite material manufacturers from across the UK.

 “Establishing a common language between the different disciplines involved in meeting these challenges is one of our priorities,” says Nazmul.